 It was soon back to the real world when we travelled out to the Eastern Highlands from Harare.
 It leaves at five am.
 The touts were out in force.
 There is a wait but eventually a “B & C Bus Company” bus pulls in to be greeted by the usual crush.
 An “official loader” grabs the bags and passes them up to the roof, aggressively demanding four dollars for his work.
 In the midst of the scrum I notice a hand slipping into my pocket.
 My hand joins that of the intruder and I turn to him, saying,

 Our way back to Renco was on the “Shu-Shine Bus Company” vehicle, which sat revving its engine noisily for a full half-hour in order to encourage would-be travellers.
 Then there is the usual wait for a Renco bus.
 We sit on the steps of a bottle store for a cooling drink and a bag of stale crisps.
+For some reason, crisps were always stale when you bought them.
 A man approaches and asks if I would like to play table football with him.
 I accept.
 It is not long before another man asks if he can join in too and it’s two against one.
 After a while a bystander observes that two against one is not fair and joins my side.
 He is a very good player and has this trick of trapping the ball under the player and flicking it at a gazillion miles an hour, with unerring accuracy and unstoppable, into the goal.
 It sounds as if it will go straight through the wood as it hits the goal with an authoritative, ear-piercing thump.

 “I bet you two bucks we score the next goal,” my partner ventures.
 The opposition accept, but predictably we win the wager.
 My partner hands me a dollar: “Your half of the winnings,” he tells me.
 I try to demur but he is insistent.
 He then places a ten dollar bill on the table.